Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: METHODS

 \subsubsection{Diffusion Policy}

 Our Diffusion Policy approach leveraged \cite{chi2023diffusion}, and was modeled after \cite{george2024visuo}, with similar baseline hyper-parameters.
-We used the 1-D temporal CNN implementation which was noted to be less sensitive to hyper-parameter tuning and train stably for most tasks.
-Diffusion Policy is most effective when each camera view uses a separate initial encoder, so 6 ResNet-18 encoders were constructed and fine-tuned during training, one for each scene camera.
-We remove the final ResNet-18 layer to project the image to a 512 embedding for the downstream model.
-For the pretrained model, six of the pretrained ResNet-18 vision encoders were constructed and separately fine-tuned during training.
+We used the 1-D temporal CNN implementation, which was noted to be less sensitive to hyper-parameter tuning and to train stably for most tasks.
+Diffusion Policy is most effective when each camera view uses a separate trained encoder, so 6 ResNet-18 encoders were constructed and fine-tuned during training, one for each scene camera.
+For the pretrained model, six copies of the pretrained ResNet-18 vision encoder were constructed and separately fine-tuned during training.

 After encoding, the vision and tactile observations were stacked to form a single observation vector, then passed to the network to condition its noise prediction.
-To compare directly to GelSight's performance in \cite{george2024visuo}, we use the same settings of 1 observation horizon, an action prediction horizon of 20, and executed 8 timesteps out of the 20 available predictions at inference.
+Our implementation uses an observation horizon of 1, and an action prediction horizon of 20.
 We also took advantage of noise scheduler decoupling, using 100 denoising steps during training for better resolution but using only 10 inference steps for faster execution.